 Saving Tip 1: your butter is too soft

-The butter you add needs to be cut into little cubes and be soft, but not too warm either.
+The butter you add needs to be cut into little cubes and soft, but not too warm either.
 Now that is the first problem you may encounter: your butter is too soft.
 By the time you add all your butter, you may feel like it just looks soupy.
 What to do in this case?
 Put it back in the fridge for 15 min at a time, and try beating it again.

-The picture below may look like the soupy situation…but it was not!
+The picture below may look like a soupy situation…but it was not!
 I beat the hell out of this mess, put in the fridge, beat it again and nothing happened.
 So I was about to give up as this problem does not come up as often on help sites.
 I was certain the fluffy meringue was long gone and never to return.
 But I found a solution.